davidfoliveira/node-proletariat/README.md

 # proletariat: distributed job processing on node.js made simple

-`proletariat` is a simple and distributed job processing software made in node.js.
+`proletariat` is an easy-to-use and distributed job processing software made in node.js.

 # Installing